fixing patio stains without harsh chemicals

 Apply a high-quality sealer

-• Creates a barrier that repels water, grease, and organic matter
+• Helps repel water, grease, and organic staining

 Sweep and rinse regularly

-• Place breathable mats under grills and outdoor dining sets
+• Put a breathable mat under grills and cooking areas

 Proudly serving Harford County and beyond